juricho-jay/bitcamp-study/README.md

             - If you exetcute a build task with this plugin installed, files that can be distributed to customers are created in a build/distributions folder.
             - Also, a script file that can run the Java program is created automatically.
     - Summary
-        - 1. Prepare a project foler by executing a init task.
+        - 1. Prepare a project foler by executing an init task.
         - 2. Set up the plugin in build script that contains a build task.
         - 3. Set up information that are needed when executing each plugin task.
         - 4. Set up referenced library files you want use in your projects.